timofeysie/loranthifolia/README.md

 First, convert the data storage class to use the name of the item being passed in and retrieved so that we can use the same functions we already have for both the list and the options.

+Next, we will have to modify the [Conchifolia NodeJS server app](https://github.com/timofeysie/conchifolia) to accept a local for the API calls.

 ## Short descriptions & incomplete API references